dmvict/wModuleForTesting1/doc/ModuleForTesting1.md

 How to use routine of the module.

-Module for testing of remote functionality of another modules.
+Module for testing.
+This module is test assets not intended to be used with another purpose.

 ### Routines